Grizzly Smith

-Aurelian "Grizzly" Smith (August 1, 1931 – June 12, 2010) was an American professional wrestler.
+Aurelian "Grizzly" Smith (August 1, 1932 – June 12, 2010) was an American professional wrestler.
 He was the father of professional wrestlers Jake "The Snake" Roberts, Rockin' Robin, and Sam Houston.

 Smith began wrestling in 1958.
 After retiring in the late-1970s, he held various backstage positions with promotions including Mid-South Wrestling, the World Wrestling Federation, and World Championship Wrestling.

 Smith has been the subject of allegations of repeated sexual abuse of minors, including several of his own children.
-His most famous son, Jake the Snake, was the result of Smith's rape of his mother.
+His son, WWE Hall of Famer Jake the Snake, was the result of Smith's rape of his mother.

 Professional wrestling career

 Smith began competing in professional wrestling in Texas, but he worked on an oilfield part-time as well.
 Smith also competed in Georgia, where he challenged Freddie Blassie for the NWA Georgia World Heavyweight Championship but was unable to win the title belt.
 While wrestling in Texas, Smith met Luke Brown, who he followed to Oklahoma.
 Smith, who had wrestled under the ring names Jake Smith and Tiny Anderson, began competing as Grizzly Smith, although he also wrestled as Tiny Smith.
 Smith and Brown formed a tag team known as The Kentuckians, and the pair used the gimmick of a pair of hillbillies.
 Together, they won the Georgia version of the NWA Southern Tag Team Championship in 1962 and held them until dropping them to Lenny Montana and Gypsy Joe on November 23 of that year.

 In 1964, the Kentuckians made a brief stop in the WWWF in the Northeast.
 There they feuded with Gorilla Monsoon & Klondike Bill and the Graham Brothers.
 The team never won the tag titles and went back south.
 The Kentuckians' biggest rivals were the Assassins, with whom they feuded in matches across the United States.
 In many of these matches, The Assassins were joined by the Missouri Mauler and The Kentuckians teamed with Haystacks Calhoun.
 The Kentuckians biggest win over The Assassins came while competing in the Los Angeles-based World Wrestling Association on August 8, 1965, when they defeated their rivals to win the WWA World Tag Team Championship.
 They held the belts for several months before dropping them to Gorilla Monsoon and Luke Graham the following January.
 Later in 1966, Smith and Brown won the American Wrestling Association's Midwest Tag Team Championship.

 In January 1967, the Kentuckians showed up in Japan's International Wrestling Enterprise.
 They challenged Antonio Inoki and Hiro Matsuda for the NWA World Tag Team Championship twice but lost by disqualification both times, although Inoki was able to pin Smith in the second fall of the second match.
 (Matsuda later recommended Smith's daughter Rockin' Robin to work for All Japan Women's Pro Wrestling in the 1990s).